 BACKGROUND

-WRC-15 has identified the frequency bands corresponding to channels: 24, 84, 25, 85, 26 and 86 of RR Appendix 18 [1] for the utilisation of the VDES described in the most recent version of Recommendation ITU-R M.2092 [3].
-Only these channels are available for a global usage for the terrestrial component of the VDES.
+WRC-15 and WRC-19 identified the frequency bands corresponding to channels: 24, 84, 25, 85, 26 and 86 of RR Appendix 18 [1] for the utilisation of the VDES as described in the most recent version of Recommendation ITU-R M.2092 [3].
+Only these channels are available for a global usage for the terrestrial and satellite components of the VDES.

 For ITU Regions 1 and 3, WRC-15 also identified the frequency bands corresponding to channels: 80, 21, 81, 22, 82, 23 and 83 for the utilisation of the digital systems as described in the most recent version of Recommendation ITU-R M.1842 [4], using multiple 25 kHz contiguous channels.
 This identification of frequencies allows the utilisation of a regional VDES.
 This regional utilisation was supported by Asian and African countries.